Waiting area with door open

 Frequent Bathroom Breaks on Road Trips: Tips for a Smooth Journey

-Timing your bathroom breaks thoughtfully can make a huge difference.
-By stopping every two to three hours, you can stay on schedule and avoid accidents.
 It’s also important to monitor your fluid intake.
-Cutting back on hydrating may seem like a good idea but can result in concentrated urine, leading to more urgent trips.
+Cutting back on hydrating may seem like a good idea, but it can result in concentrated urine, leading to more urgent trips.

 Key Takeaways